Strange star

-A strange star is a hypothetical astronomical object, a quark star made of strange quark matter.
+A strange star, also called a strange quark star, is a hypothetical compact astronomical object, a quark star made of strange quark matter.

 Strange stars might exist without regard to the Bodmer–Witten assumption of stability at near-zero temperatures and pressures, as strange quark matter might form and remain stable at the core of neutron stars, in the same way as ordinary quark matter could.
-Such strange stars will naturally have a crust layer of neutron star material.
+Such strange stars will naturally have a crust layer of neutron matter.
 The depth of the crust layer will depend on the physical conditions and circumstances of the entire star and on the properties of strange quark matter in general.
 Stars partially made up of quark matter (including strange quark matter) are also referred to as hybrid stars.

 The collapse of the crust layer of strange stars is one of the proposed causes of fast radio bursts.

 Theoretical description

 Neutron stars are formed when the collapse of a star occurs with such intense force that gravity forces subatomic particles such as protons and electrons to merge into neutrally charged neutron particles, releasing a shower of neutrinos.
-If the resultant neutral core is able to maintain form and not collapse into a black hole, the end result is an incredibly dense celestial body composed entirely of neutral charged particles.
+If the resultant neutral core is able to maintain form and not collapse into a black hole, the result is an incredibly dense celestial body composed almost entirely of uncharged particles.

-The conditions within a neutron star are so dense that currently understood laws of physics seem to no longer apply – including the strong nuclear force which governs subatomic interactions.
 Protons and neutrons are composed of three quarks: a proton by two up quarks and one down quark, a neutron by two down quarks and one up quark.
 It is hypothesized that within neutron stars, the conditions are so extreme that a process known as deconfinement occurs: where subatomic particles dissolve and leave their constituent quarks behind as free particles.
 The temperature and pressure would then force these quarks to be squeezed together to such an extent that they would form a hypothetical phase of matter known as quark matter.
 If this occurs, the neutron star becomes a "quark star".
 If the pressure is great enough, the quarks could be affected even further and transform into strange quarks, which would then interact with the other "non-strange" quarks to form strange matter.
 If this occurs, the quark star would then become a strange star.

 Characteristics

-Recent theoretical research has found the mechanisms by which the quark stars with "strange quark nuggets" may decrease the objects' electric fields and the densities from previous theoretical expectations, causing such stars to appear nearly indistinguishable from ordinary neutron stars.
-This suggests that many, or even all, known neutron stars might be the strange stars.
-However, the investigating team of Jaikumar, Reddy, and Steiner (2006) made some fundamental assumptions that led to uncertainties in their results significant enough that the question is not settled.
-More research, both observational and theoretical, remains to be done on strange stars in the future.